-Until recent times, class D car amps were decent and best but sound quality was always a few steps below other types.
+Until recent times, class D car amps were decent at best but the sound quality was always a few steps below other types.
 However, things have changed a bit for the brand name models and sound quality has definitely greatly improved.

 ★ The best 5 channel amplifiers for the money ★